Play PC VR games on the Oculus Quest 2 without the $80 official cable

 Oculus tested and approved: Anker USB C Cable, Powerline USB 3.0 to USB C Charger Cable (10ft)

 On the official Oculus Link support page, the company states it tested this USB-C to USB-A Anker cable "internally with good results."
-It hits the USB 3.0 5Gbps standard for fast data transfer, and supports 15W fast charging so your Quest 2 remains fully powered under the heavy workload.
+It hits the USB 3.0 5Gbps standard for fast data transfer and supports 15W fast charging, so your Quest 2 remains fully powered under the heavy workload.
 It's reliable and popular with Quest 2 users, but you may want a longer cable with a 90-degree USB-C cable head if you plan on playing more motion-heavy PC VR games.

 Built for roomscale PC VR: Amavasion Oculus Quest Link Cable

-Another 16-foot cable, the Amavasion also has a 5Gbps maximum and a limited charging capacity that will extend play sessions but not keep it running indefinitely.
-Compared to the PartyLink cable, this is rated USB 3.2, but doesn't take full advantage of the higher standard and costs more.
+Another 16-foot cable, the Amavasion, also has a 5Gbps maximum and a limited charging capacity to extend play sessions but not keep it running indefinitely.
+Compared to the PartyLink Cable, this is rated USB 3.2, but doesn't take full advantage of the higher standard and costs more.
 That being said, it's also a thinner cable that may feel lighter dragging behind you during your VR adventures.

 Anker backup: Amazon Basics USB Type-C to Type-A 3.1 Gen 1 Charger Cable

-Oculus's official Oculus Link backup, the 10-foot Anker cable, frequently goes out of stock, and this cable is the closest alternative in price, features, and quality that you can rely on.
+Oculus's official Oculus Link backup, the 10-foot Anker cable, sometimes goes out of stock, and this cable is the closest alternative in price, features, and quality that you can rely on.
 It supports 5 Gbps data transfer and 5V charging.
-Made of double braided nylon, it should be durable when jerked around, and even comes in four colors for a little extra personality.
+Made of double braided nylon, it should be durable when jerked around and even comes in four colors for a little extra personality.

 USB 3.0 cables are typically maxed out at 3 meters (or around 9 feet) to preserve their fast speeds, but this won't be enough for games where you want to stand up and move far away from your PC.
 This 16-foot extender will preserve the power transfer and 5Gbps data speeds.
-You'll need to buy one of the USB 3.0 to USB-C cables (such as Anker's or Amazon's) in addition to this, but that plus the CableCreation extender will cost less and stretch 10 feet longer than the official cable.
+Of course, you'll need to buy one of the USB 3.0 to USB-C cables (such as Anker's or Amazon's) in addition to this, but that plus the CableCreation extender will cost less and stretch 10 feet longer than the official cable.

 Make your cable Quest-friendly: AFUNTA 90 Degree USB C Type C Male to Female Adapter

 Some of the best USB-C cables have straight heads that aren't made for a headset jerking around left and right.
-With an adapter attached, your Link cable will sit perpendicular to the headset, which should make it less likely to get bent when you move around.
-These tiny adapters are USB 3.1-compatible with transfer speeds up to 10Gbps so it will have no trouble passing through your data and power.
+With an adapter attached, your Link Cable will sit perpendicular to the headset, which should make it less likely to get bent when you move around.
+These tiny adapters are USB 3.1-compatible with transfer speeds up to 10Gbps, so they will have no trouble passing through your data and power.

-What specs do you need in an Oculus Link cable?
+What specs do you need in an Oculus Link Cable?

-Finding the best Oculus Link cable alternatives wasn't easy because there are an uncomfortable number of imitation cables that range from defective to actually dangerous for your Oculus Quest 2.
+Finding the best Oculus Link Cable alternatives wasn't easy because there is an uncomfortable number of imitation cables that range from defective to actually dangerous for your Quest 2.
 We've read horror stories about USB-C heads snapping off inside the Quest 2 port, rendering it unable to charge.
 More commonly and less drastically, you'll find cables that work for a couple of weeks before they wear down and can no longer properly connect your headset to your PC.

-That's why we tried to consider the best options for those who can't afford the official Oculus Link cable.
+That's why we tried to consider the best options for those who can't afford the official Oculus Link Cable.
 But if you want to look for your own alternatives, or see if the USB-C cable you own now could work, here's what you need to know:

 - You want a cable rated USB 3.0 or higher.
 This should mean that it simultaneously supports 5 Gbps data transfer and 5V charging.
-The data transfer speed is necessary in order to stream the game running on your PC to your headset without lag.
-The power transfer is necessary because your headset will use more power running PC VR games and reliable voltage will keep your battery running for longer.
+The data transfer speed is necessary to stream the game running on your PC to your headset without lag.
+The power transfer is necessary because your headset will use more power running PC VR games, and reliable voltage will keep your battery running longer.

 - Most fast-charging USB cables with high wattage will have some semblance of data transfer, but you'll often see the number 480Mbps.
-This isn't enough for Oculus Link.
+Unfortunately, this isn't enough for Oculus Link.

 - The other end of the cable must be USB-C to connect to the headset's charging port.
 We recommend one that sits at a 90-degree angle, which should make it less likely that head motions will put physical pressure on the cord and damage your headset port.